larevolucia/reeltracker_cli/README.md

 #### II.
 Project Configuration
 -  If you haven't yet, install `requests` and `python-dotenv` libraries.
 - Create a .env file on your root folder and add your API key `TMDB_API_KEY=your_actual_tmdb_api_key_here`.
+- Optionally, you can also add the TMDB API URL `TMDB_URL ='https://api.themoviedb.org/3'`
 - Add .env to your .gitignore file to ensure it's never pushed to GitHub.
 - Load API Key from .env file: